ReimuNotMoe/Marisa/README.md

 I totally don't agree with this.

-But anyway, finally they decided to use some programming language that doesn't have exceptions, and enters kernel three times a row in order to complete a single `sleep()`.
+But anyway, finally they decided to use some programming language that doesn't have exceptions, has garbage collection, and enters kernel three times a row in order to complete a single `sleep()`.
 In my opinion, this is totally a disaster for large projects.

 Eventually, I decided to restart this project.

 It's 2019 now, the PHP style is pretty outdated, while express-like style works a better way.
 So this is a complete redesign.

+---

+Recently some Google guy told me:

+    Labor cost of one software engineer worths cost of 100TB of RAM sticks.

+I feel a bit meh.

+We need more practise in efficient computing, at least for reducing carbon emission.
+Lol.